-- Adult care
+- Adult Care

-- Children's services
+- Children's Services

 - Commissioning, Communities and Policy

 - Economy, Transport and Environment

-Derbyshire County Council has responsibility for providing a wide range of statutory and discretionary services for its residents, businesses, visitors and partners.
-The council manages a wide range of services which are delivered directly and through external contractors.
+The Council has responsibility for providing a wide range of statutory and discretionary services for its residents, businesses, visitors and partners.
+The

+Council manages a wide range of services which are delivered directly and through external contractors.

-Over 13,000 people work for the Council (excluding schools), with a budget of over £500 million, making it one of the largest employers in Derbyshire.
-The jobs range across a large number of services such as social care (adults and children), education, children centres and nurseries, highways (roads and footpaths), street lighting, trading standards, community safety, libraries, economic development, tourism, countryside parks, leisure and waste management.
+Over 13,000 people work for the Council (excluding schools), with a budget of over £500 million per annum, making it one of the largest employers in Derbyshire.
+The jobs range across a large number of services such as social care (adults and children), education, children centres and nurseries, highways (roads and footpaths), street lighting, trading standards, community safety, libraries, economic development, tourism, countryside parks and waste management.

-The Council procures goods and services from various suppliers and this is governed by its Financial Regulations and Procurement Strategy.
+The Council procures goods, services and works from various suppliers and this is governed by its Financial Regulations and Standing Orders.